ParksBra/ParksBra/README.md

 In my most recent knowledge ventures, I've been working towards rounding-off my skillset with Kubernetes while strengthening my CI/CD and DevOps concepts.

+This lab is hosted on three separate Raspberry Pi 5's; One control-plane and two worker nodes.

 ### Relevant Repositories
 | Repository  | Description |
 | - | - |